uljad/DaJax/README.md

 ## 📊 Data Collection

 DaJax provides robust tools for collecting and managing data from reinforcement learning environments.

-The collection system is built around two main components:
+ **Tools to help you or your LLM of choice** to write better and more helpful data collection scripts:

 <p align="center">
   <img src="animation.gif" alt="Hopper Data" width="480" height="360">